 If schools send invoices to parents of students “when they can,” that means they get their funds “when parents are able to bring them in.”
 Sure, it could still work, but if there’s a shortfall, teachers may not be able to be paid, or utility companies may not get their heat or light payment from the school.
 Those are the schools that are making the news today…and not because of their students’ outstanding achievements.

 Today’s parents want to pay in a manner that’s convenient for them.
 Perhaps online or by credit card so they can earn points and perks for the amount of tuition they’re paying the school.
 Giving parents options is empowering.
 Besides, if you don’t give them options, many times they’ll create their own options that work for them.
 One of the most compelling problems, however, is the financial risk involved with school personnel handling cash and checks, not to mention the potential fraud that can happen when credit card numbers are not securely stored.

 A generation ago, schools needed a tuition management provider to raise the priority level of their payment obligation.
 Today, there are three compelling reasons to outsource tuition capture, just as businesses outsource processes like payroll.
 First, schools need a tuition management provider to offer multiple payment options to families; second, to bill families in a consistent manner and remind them of their obligations, and third, to mitigate the risk that comes with increased revenues due to the school.

 Let’s look at school with 200 students in 1994 when tuition was $1,628 per student.
 That amounts to revenue of $325,600.
-In 2014, that same 200 student school has a gross revenue of $960,000.
-Add development, fundraising and other revenues, and today, we’re looking at an operating budget of over a million dollars a year,!
+In 2014, that same 200 student school has a gross revenue of almost a million dollars!
+Add development, fundraising and other revenues, and today, we’re looking at an operating budget over a million dollars a year!
 Today, a school that still accepts a million dollars in cash can make for some strong temptation…and isn’t there a prayer that requests we not be led there?